Jcait/CodeNation-Python/Activity 1/README.md

 ## Step Two

-Print the variables in a complete sentence using string interpolation with the prefix f for example f("STRING{VARIABLE}MORESTRING")
+Print the variables in a complete sentence using string interpolation with the prefix f. for example, f("STRING{VARIABLE}MORESTRING")

 ```python
 my_name=  "Josh"